 - reg add “HKLM\\SOFTWARE\\Policies\\Microsoft\\Windows\\DataCollection” /v AllowTelemetry /t REG_DWORD /d 0 /f

 Option 3.
-Delete CompatTellRunner.exe with owner rights
+Delete CompatTellRunner.exe with administrator rights

-- First of all, log into your Windows account as Administrator.
+- Log into Windows account as Administrator

 TIP: Do NOT delete the entire KB2977759 update.
 This will only cause you problems later!